yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 The `+` is there because we want to leave the door open for newer revisions.

 {{< imgs
-	"./about.png| "
+	"./about.png| Screenshot of the yuzu About box"
   >}}

-Not stopping there, Taichi {{< gh-hovercard "8283" "brings cleanups and improvements to Flatpak builds" >}}, including using proper app ID, fixing some typos, and adding a launch parameter to make yuzu use the dedicated GPU by default on Linux instead of the integrated GPU.
+Not stopping there, Taichi {{< gh-hovercard "8283" "performed some cleanup and made improvements to Flatpak builds" >}}, including using proper app ID, fixing some typos, and adding a launch parameter to make yuzu use the dedicated GPU by default on Linux instead of the integrated GPU.

 [Docteh](https://github.com/Docteh) has also helped considerably in improving yuzu’s UI.

-With a bit of manual thinkering, they managed to bypass some Qt limitations in order to {{< gh-hovercard "8190" "display more readable hyperlinks" >}} over dark themes.
+With a bit of manual thinkering, they managed to bypass some Qt limitations in order to {{< gh-hovercard "8190" "display more readable hyperlinks" >}} in our dark themes.

 {{< single-title-imgs
 	"People seem to have forgotten what hyperlinks are for, just click them!"